All Products

 1024 (Minimum: 128)

-If you want to improve the performance of sequential reads by using methods other than prefetching, you can configure the -o direct_read_prefetch_chunks=0 parameter, which allows ossfs to read data from the OSS server.
-In this case, the read performance of ossfs is limited by the network I/O.
+If you do not want to improve the performance of sequential reads by prefetching data when you use the direct read feature, you can add the -o direct_read_prefetch_chunks=0 parameter.
+In this case, ossfs directly reads data from the OSS server and the read performance is limited by the network I/O.

 Best practices for updating ossfs to 1.91 or later

-• If a large number of objects (usually thousands of objects, but the actual threshold depends on node resources) exist in a directory level on the OSS server and your services do not require object metadata, we recommend that you update ossfs to 1.91 or later and configure the -o readdir_optimize parameter for ossfs.
-If versioning is enabled for an OSS bucket, we recommend that you also configure the -o listobjectsv2 parameter for ossfs.
+• If many files exist on the OSS server and you do not need the metadata of the files, we recommend that you switch ossfs to version 1.91 and later and add the -o readdir_optimize parameter.
+If versioning is enabled for your bucket, we recommend that you also add the -o listobjectsv2 parameter.

-• In read/write scenarios, we recommend that you refer to Best practices for OSS read/write splitting to split reads and writes for OSS.
-If you do not split reads and writes, we recommend that you update ossfs to 1.91 or later to fix the issue that the EntityTooSmall error occasionally occurs when you use multipart upload.
-To ensure data consistency, we recommend that you also configure the -o max_stat_cache_size=0 parameter for ossfs.
+• In read/write scenarios, we recommend that you first consider Best practices for read/write splitting of OSS storage to split reads and writes.
+If you do not split reads and writes, we recommend that you update ossfs to version 1.91 and later to fix the issue that the EntityTooSmall error occasionally occurs when you use multipart upload.
+To ensure data consistency, we recommend that you also add the -o max_stat_cache_size=0 parameter.

 • Read-only scenarios

-• If you do not need to perform sequential reads (read-only scenarios) on large files, we recommend that you configure the -o direct_read parameter to enable the direct read feature.
+• If you do not need to use cache in large file sequential read scenarios, we recommend that you add the -o direct_read parameter to enable the direct read feature.

 • If files are read frequently, we recommend that you configure the following parameters to use the local cache to accelerate the reads:

-• Configure the -o kernel_cache parameter to use page caches.
+• Add the -o kernel_cache parameter to use the page cache.

-• Configure the -o use_cache=/path/to/cache parameter to use disk caches.
+• Add the -o use_cache=/path/to/cache parameter to use the disk cache.

 Performance comparison between ossfs 1.88.x and ossfs 1.91 and later